hksoni/L2BM-Simulator/README.md

 4. It includes the necessary but basic scripts to share the simulator compute load on multiple nodes and collect results at a given node.

 The simualator has been tested on Fedora Core 19 and above.
-Following packages are required to run the code.
+Following command will help to install required software.

+sudo dnf install -y numpy scipy python-matplotlib ipython python-pandas sympy python-nose atlas-devel if your matplotlib version throws error for pyparsing, use

+pip install pyparsing